 Sri Kukke Subramanya shrine in Dakshina Kannada district of Karnataka is one place almost every Hindu devotee in the Southern part of India would be familiar with.
 And not just being familiar, many would either have visited or would have planned to visit the temple at least once in a lifetime for the powers Lord Subramanya here is known to possess and bless a devotee with.
 Come, let’s learn about all that the shrine is known for and more.

 Kukke Subramanya Temple – An Overview

 The Kukke Subramanya Temple is dedicated to Lord Subramanya, Son of Lord Shiva.
-According to legends, lord Subramanya is considered the Deva Senapathi – the commander of the army of the lords and is worshiped as the lord of snakes.
+According to legends, Lord Subramanya is considered the Deva Senapathi – the commander of the army of the lords and is worshipped as the lord of snakes.

 Quick Facts about Sri Kukke Subramanya Shrine

 Temple Timings: Open on all days between 5 AM to 8 PM

 Temple Food to devotees: Free food is served by the temple trust to the visitors in between 1.30 PM to 2 PM and again from 8 PM to 9.30 PM.

 Dos and Don’ts at the Temple